sputot/RINO/README.md

 interactive-visualization = 1
 variables-to-display = 1 2
 ```
-In particular, at least figure per variable is produced, printing the evolution with time of
+In particular, for the i-th variable, the following results files are produced :
     - the maximal inner and outer-approximations (e.g. x1_max.png)
     - when minimal approximations are computed, the minimal, maximal inner and outer-approximations on a same graph (e.g. x1_min_max.png)
     - when robust approximations are computed, the minimal, robust and maximal inner and outer-approximations

 We also provide graphs embedding all variables, as well as some error measures (see the files in the output directory).

 These different type of inner and outer approximations are those described in "Inner and Outer Reachability for the Analysis of Control Systems" ([HSCC2019] in References below)